 Ancient Sumer looks at one of the most fascinating and advanced ancient civilisations.
-Through structures as imposing as a ziggurat or objects as simple as a stone seal, readers aged 9 and up gain a picture of who was whom in the ancient Middle East and how the civilisation in which they lived really worked.
+Through structures as imposing as a ziggurat or objects as simple as a stone seal, readers gain a picture of who was whom in the ancient Middle East and how the civilisation in which they lived really worked.

 Tracey Kelly is an experienced children's non-fiction author, specialising in historical subjects.

 - Other details